Aliona83/project2/README.md

 Portfolio Project2 - Javascript
 ![](assets/images/responsive.png)
 ***

-add link for live Siteto mu github(View Time for Quiz on GitHub pages) This is a quiz application using HTML, CSS, and Javascript.
+This is a quiz application using HTML, CSS, and Javascript.
 This application emphasizes the use of Javascript to provide quiz questions and collect user data to determine whether the answers to a question are correct, this then generates a score and appends a final page of results from the user data.
 ***
 [link for repository](https://github.com/Aliona83/project2/settings/pages)